ctftime/moderator_playbooks/README.md

 ===============

 In most cases after team creates a CTF and we just approve it.
-Here are some non-standart cases.
+Here are some non-standard cases.

 # CTF does not have any relevant information like URL or description
 * We reject the CTF